-- (5) Applicants for the Special Selection for Professionals(社会人特別選抜) must contact the Department Administration Office before submitting their applications.
-These applicants must include in the "Application Documents" specified in "AY2025 Admission Guide: Doctoral Program [Special Selection for Professionals], Graduate School of Information Science and Technology, The University of Tokyo" the following seven types of materials describing their research and achievements in the field of mechanoinformatics.
-Applicants might be exempted from the written examination by the contents of "Application Documents".
-No specific form is provided. - i.
-The list of research achievements (written in Japanese or English)

-Provide a list of academic papers, patents, products, and other evidences of the applicant's achievements accomplished as a part of her/his profession.
-In the case of collaborative achievements with several persons, clearly indicate the applicant's contributions.

-ii.
-The abstract of those major achievements (written in Japanese or English)

-Select up to three major achievements from the list above, and provide the outlines of these achievements in approximately five A4-sized pages.

-- iii.
-The research plan for the doctoral program (written in Japanese or English) in approximately two A4sized pages. - iv.
-Recommendation letters from two persons who are familiar with the applicant's research achievements of the applicant (including Master's supervisor) (written in Japanese or English).
+- (6) Applicants for the Special Selection for Professionals (社会人特別選抜) must contact the Department Administration Office before submitting their applications.
+These applicants must include in the "Application Documents" specified in "AY2026 Admission Guide: Doctoral Program [Special Selection for Professionals], Graduate School of Information Science and Technology, The University of Tokyo" the following materials describing their research and achievements in the field of mechano-informatics.
+No specific form is provided. - The list of research achievements (written in Japanese or English) Provide a list of academic papers, patents, products, and other evidences of the applicant's achievements accomplished as a part of her/his profession.
+In the case of collaborative achievements with several persons, clearly indicate the applicant's contributions. - ii) The abstract of those major achievements (written in Japanese or English) Select up to three major achievements from the list above, and provide the outlines of these achievements in approximately five A4-sized pages. - iii) The research plan for the doctoral program (written in Japanese or English) in approximately two A4sized pages. - iv) Recommendation letters from two persons who are familiar with the applicant's research achievements (including Master's supervisor) (written in Japanese or English).